Ericsson/essvt/README.md

 ## ESSVT - NBI OpenAPI

-All ESSVT operations that can be done in the GUI can also be done using the NBI REST rest interface.
+All ESSVT operations that can be done in the GUI can also be done using the NBI REST interface.
 ESSVT  utilizes OpenAPI to implement a REST NBI interface.
 The interface for instance supports operations to trigger execution, get execution info, terminate and re-run execution.

 The OpenAPI definition for ESSVT NBI is available in this repository.